TRINITY COLLEGE ENDOWMENT

 How did our investments do in fiscal year 2013?

 The one-, three-, five-, and ten-year returns for June 30, 2013 were: 15.7 percent, 11.9 percent, 4.9 percent, and 7.1 percent, respectively.

 How is the Investment Pool managed?

-The College’s Investment Committee (a committee of the Board of Trustees), in conjunction with the College’s outsourced investment custodian, is responsible for the oversight of the endowment.
+The College’s Investment Committee (a committee of the Board of Trustees), in conjunction with the College’s outsourced Office of Investment Management, is responsible for the oversight of the endowment.
 The committee establishes investment policy and asset allocation.
-In addition, it closely monitors investment performance, and assists the College’s custodian in evaluating investment managers.
+In addition, it closely monitors investment performance, and assists in evaluating investment managers.